 I had an idea why the attendance levels dropped, but to get more information, I interviewed several sales consultants as well.
 The main feedback was that we should focus more on attracting new clients through social media channels.
 I communicated this with our marketing team, and we decided to also reach out to our client base and ask them what they would like to see on our future events.
 This led to interesting new insights on topics and speakers that we could invite, plus we also received input on how to improve networking possibilities during our events.
 Based on our research and feedback, I created a new plan of action to market our events through our social media channels to increase exposure.

 After launching our marketing campaign, we immediately gained traction online, which led to an increase in advance registrations.
 For that specific event, we saw a total increase in attendance of 20% in comparison to the previous year.
 An online survey showed that the attendees were happy with how the way the new event was structured, and 80% of respondents said that it would be likely that they would recommend our events within their network.

-My approach to increase the attendance at our events did not go unnoticed.
-I was asked by my department director to make a presentation about how I tackled this problem and present this to the board.’
+My approach to increasing attendance at our events did not go unnoticed.
+My department director asked me to make a presentation about how I tackled this problem and present this to the board.’